 Concurrently, the organisation’s geographic focus grew to include three offices on the African continent, one in New York and one in India.
 For a variety of reasons, the Indian office was forced to close.
 In 2016, Natural Justice staff developed a five-year plan wholly focused on scaling work at the local and national level on the African continent.
 Natural Justice will also continue its work at the international level to improve the substance of international law and policy and partner with organisations in other parts of the world.

-Today we retain our headquarters in Cape Town, have hubs in Nairobi (Kenya) and Cotonou (Benin), and additional staff in Antananarivo, Conakry, Harare, Kota Kinabalu and New York.
+Today we retain our headquarters in Cape Town, have hubs in Nairobi (Kenya) and Dakar (Senegal), and additional staff in Antananarivo (Madagascar) and Harare (Zimbabwe).